oyron/swagger-editor-oauth2/README.md

-# Swagger UI With Working OAuth Redirect
+# Swagger Editor With Working OAuth Redirect

 The `swaggerapi/swagger-editor` image at [DockerHub](https://hub.docker.com/r/swaggerapi/swagger-editor/) is currently missing the `oauth2-redirect.html` file in the `/usr/share/nginx/html` folder.